Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \textbf{Influence of Memory Size on Forgetting.} We analyze the catastrophic forgetting of our method as Eq. \eqref{eqn:mfor} under different memory sizes for prototype rehearsal.
 As shown in Table \ref{tab:forgetting}, the Rank-1 Forgetting (R1-F), Rank-5 Forgetting (R5-F), and mAP Forgetting (mAP-F) keep decreasing as the memory size increases.
 With a larger memory size for storing prototypes, the knowledge from more historical tasks can be saved for future rehearsal.
 Therefore, the rehearsal with more historical prototypes can effectively alleviate the forgetting of the previous knowledge.
 In addition, the Rank-1 Forgetting with the memory size 20,000 (20K) is nearly $2\%$ lower than without prototype rehearsal, which is within the acceptable range in the real-life person ReID scenario.
-These results indicate that our prototype rehearsal can effectively alleviate the catastrophic forgetting and retain the knowledge from the previous tasks during federated lifelong learning.
+Additionally, we also observe that forgetting decreases slowly or even rebounds (e.g., PR: 16K) as we give more memory size.
+The most probable reason is that some stored prototypes may be redundant or even noisy with larger memory space.
+In other words, although we store more prototypes, we can hardly gain equivalent knowledge for future rehearsal.
+Hence, one needs to carefully pick up the PR threshold to balance the tradeoff between memory usage and knowledge forgetting.
+Nevertheless, these results can still indicate that our prototype rehearsal effectively alleviate the catastrophic forgetting and retain the knowledge from the previous tasks during federated lifelong learning.